9 Signs You’re Not Getting Enough Calcium

 You broke a bone in a seemingly minor accident

 If you break your wrist after only a minor fall, it could be a sign that low calcium intake has made your bones brittle.
-You reach peak bone mass by age 30—after that, your bones slowly lose calcium and you can’t replenish it.
+You reach peak bone mass by age 30—after that, your bones slowly lose calcium.
 “It’s important to have enough calcium in the blood so that your body uses that store of the mineral instead of triggering your bones to release it,” says Shira Sussi, RD, a dietitian in New York City.
 “Eating more calcium or taking a supplement can help.”
 Bone fractures are especially common in post-menopausal women, so if you are in your 30s and 40s, you’ll want to, well, bone up on these simple things you can do every day to boost your bone strength.

 You eat only fresh fish